AleksandrRodkin/Segmentation_MVTec_AD/README.md

 ## Results

-The model achieves competitive **Dice scores** on the test set, successfully localizing scratches, cracks, and other defects on metal nuts.
+The model successfully localizes scratches, cracks, and other defects on metal nuts.

 Visualizations include:
 - Ground truth vs. predicted masks